Eyelid Cancer Surgery

 To effectively treat skin cancers of the eyelids and face requires a special understanding of the anatomy and pathophysiology of the eyelid.
 The excellent general plastic surgeon who does tummy tucks and breast augmentations almost NEVER has been trained in eyelid anatomy or pathophysiology and should NOT be the one you choose to treat your eyelid and facial skin cancer, which should be treated only by a fully fellowship trained oculofacial surgeon.
 Fellowship in the American Society of Oculo-facial Plastic and Reconstructive Surgery (ASOPRS) indicates that the surgeon has greatest specialized training and expertise in this subspecialty.

-If you have skin cancer of the eyelid or face, please contact Dr. Kass who is fully trained to treat this problem and has been in practice in St. Petersburg for over 27 years.
+If you have skin cancer of the eyelid or face, please contact Dr. Kass who is fully trained to treat this problem and has been in practice in the Tampa Bay area for over three decades.